-We Live in a Patchwork Pandemic Now
+America’s Patchwork Pandemic Is Fraying Even Further

 In almost every state, COVID-19 disproportionately infects and kills people of color—a pattern that Ibram X. Kendi has called “a racial pandemic within the viral pandemic.”
 Pundits have been quick to blame poor health or unsafe choices, without considering the roots of either.
 Racism in policing means that many black people don’t feel safe wearing the masks that would protect their neighbors.
 Racism in medicine means that black patients receive poorer health-care than white ones.
 Racism in policy has left black neighborhoods with less healthy food and more pollution, and black bodies with higher rates of diabetes, heart disease, stress, and what the demographer Arline Geronimus calls “weathering”—poor health that results from a lifetime of discrimination and disadvantage.
 “When America catches a cold, black people get the flu,” says Rashawn Ray, a sociologist at the University of Maryland.
 “In 2020, when America catches COVID-19, black people die.”

 These inequities will likely widen.
-Even before the pandemic, inequalities in poverty and access to healthcare “were concentrated in southern parts of the country, and in states that are politically red,” says Tiffany Joseph, a sociologist at Northeastern University.
+Even before the pandemic, inequalities in poverty and access to health care “were concentrated in southern parts of the country, and in states that are politically red,” says Tiffany Joseph, a sociologist at Northeastern University.
 Not coincidentally, she says, those same states have tended to take social-distancing measures less seriously and reopen earlier.
 The price of those decisions will be disproportionately paid by black people.

+Adam Serwer: The coronavirus was an emergency until Trump found out who was dying

 Vulnerability to COVID-19 isn’t just about frequently discussed biological factors like being old; it’s also about infrequently discussed social ones.
 If people don’t have health insurance, or can afford to live only in areas with poorly funded hospitals, they cannot fight off the virus as those with more advantages can.
 If people work in poor-paying jobs that can’t be done remotely, have to commute by public transportation, or live in crowded homes, they cannot protect themselves from infection as those with more privilege can.